electric-eloquence/fepper-wordpress/backend/wordpress/wp-content/themes/fepper-child/readme.md

 ## Description

-Use this child theme to customize the Fepper parent theme from WordPress.org.
+Use this child theme to customize the Fepper parent theme.

 ## Installation